Denmark University Intakes and Application Deadlines for Nepali Students (2026)

 Master's and Postgraduate Application Deadlines

 Master's applications at Danish universities go directly to each university's online portal.
 Most Danish universities open master's applications in November–January and close by February 1 for September entry.
-Popular programs at DTU, University of Copenhagen, and Aarhus fill early — apply in November–December for the strongest chance.
+Popular programmes at DTU, University of Copenhagen, and Aarhus fill early, apply in November–December for the strongest chance.
 Rolling admissions means early applications get early decisions.

 Research PhD applications are independent of the standard September intake cycle.
 Funded PhD positions at Danish universities are advertised year-round on the university websites and vacancies.ku.dk, dtu.dk/job, etc. Contact potential supervisors directly 6–12 months before intended start.
 Applications for specific funded PhD projects have their own individual deadlines.